-Joel Ethan Fried, Artistic Director of the Royal Concertgebouw Orchestra, says, ‘The RCO Academy helps gifted young musicians make the transition from student or recent graduate to professional orchestral musician.
+Joel Ethan Fried, Artistic Director of the Concertgebouworkest, says, ‘The Concertgebouworkest Academy helps gifted young musicians make the transition from student or recent graduate to professional orchestral musician.
 They have lessons, participate in masterclasses, are trained in audition techniques, movement and posture, and give chamber music concerts.

 The most important activity they undertake, though, is participating in the orchestra’s own rehearsals and concerts.
-Now, for the very first time, Academy students from the Concertgebouw Orchestra are being given the chance to play in the Bavarian Radio Symphony Orchestra, and two Academy students from the orchestra in Munich will be playing in rehearsals and on concerts with the Concertgebouw Orchestra.
+Now, for the very first time, Academy students from the Concertgebouworkest are being given the chance to play in the Bavarian Radio Symphony Orchestra, and two Academy students from the orchestra in Munich will be playing in rehearsals and on concerts with the Concertgebouworkest.
 This is sure to make their Academy experience all the more interesting and meaningful.

 These young musicians are learning how another leading orchestra works – how rehearsal techniques, the sound culture, the performance traditions and concert-giving differ from one institution to another.
-The Concertgebouw Orchestra is proud of this new collaboration with one of Europe’s four leading orchestras.’
+The Concertgebouworkest is proud of this new collaboration with one of Europe’s four leading orchestras.’